The 5 Most Common Recycling Mistakes, and How to Avoid Them

 I hope for the best, drop it in the bin, and just like that, I’ve “wishcycled.”

 Turns out, my cardboard milk container is not recyclable here in northern Vermont, despite the carton’s How2Recycle label advice.
-But if I saved it and brought it to my mom’s house in Massachusetts, I could throw it in her bin.
+But if I saved it and brought it to my office in Colorado, I could throw it in the bin there.
 (Want to know if you can curbside-recycle cardboard milk and juice containers?
 Plug your address in here.)

 Wishcycling is when you put something in the recycle bin because you want to recycle it.
 You hope it will get turned into some shiny new object.
 But you don’t really know if it will and so you decide to let someone else down the line figure it out for you.